 BitTorrent is a peer-to-peer data transfer protocol.
 It works as follows:

-Each time an Internet user downloads a file on a server, he simultaneously shares the ends of the file that he has already received with other Internet users.
-It immediately becomes a server in its turn, even if it only owns a very small part of the file.
+Each time an Internet user downloads a file on a server, he shares at the same time the parts of the file that he has already received with other Internet users.
+He immediately becomes a server in his turn, even if he only has a very small part of the file.
 Indeed, as soon as parts of the desired file are downloaded, they are available to other users.

-The original server is no longer the only source of the file: The load is spread over everyone who is downloading.
+The original server is no longer the only source of the file: The load is distributed among everyone who is downloading.

-The more popular a file, the more Internet users download it, and therefore the more Internet users share it at the same time.
+The more popular a file is, the more Internet users download it, and therefore the more Internet users share it at the same time.

 The more popular a file, the easier it is to download.